NeptuneHub/AudioMuse-AI-NV-plugin/README.md

 For Mobile app that want to map this functionality they need to implement the `getSimilarSongs2` / `getSimilarSongs` and `getArtistInfo` API.

 **Front-End tested with the plugin are:**
-- Navidrome integrated web frontend;
+- Navidrome integrated web frontend
-- [Substreamer](https://github.com/ghenry22/substreamer) - iOS/Android opensource mobile frontend, more information here: https://github.com/ghenry22/substreamer/issues/58;
+- [Substreamer](https://github.com/ghenry22/substreamer) - iOS/Android opensource mobile frontend, more information here: https://github.com/ghenry22/substreamer/issues/58
-- [Tempus](https://github.com/eddyizm/tempus) - Android opensource mobile frontend, more information here: https://github.com/eddyizm/tempus/issues/410;
+- [Tempus](https://github.com/eddyizm/tempus) - Android opensource mobile frontend, more information here: https://github.com/eddyizm/tempus/issues/410
 - [Symfonium](https://symfonium.app/) - Androind closed source mobile frontend.
 You need to enable in the configuration `Use similar tracks for Radio Mix`.
 Additional functionality that use AudioMuse-AI API are actually implemented only using Jellyfin.
+More information here: https://support.symfonium.app/t/implement-navidrome-audiomuse-ai-plugin-to-symfonium/12238/12
+- [Feishin](https://github.com/jeffvli/feishin/issues/1675) - Web opensource frontend, more information here: https://github.com/jeffvli/feishin/issues/1675

 Other frontnend not in this list could also work by using those API even.